Updated April 2026

 Right-size your limits and excess

-Choosing limits that match your actual exposure - and accepting a higher excess where manageable - can help manage premium.
+Selecting limits that match your actual exposure and accepting a higher excess where manageable can help control premium costs.

 Switching or Renewing Cyber Insurance

 Cyber insurance renewals often involve updated security questionnaires.
-Preparation can help avoid gaps or coverage disputes.
+Being prepared can help avoid gaps or coverage disputes.

 1. Review your current policy wording

-Check limits, sub-limits, retroactive dates, waiting periods and any conditions around security controls before seeking alternatives.
+Check limits, sub-limits, retroactive dates, waiting periods and any conditions around security controls before seeking alternative quotes.

 2. Update your security posture

-Document any new controls, certifications or improvements since the last placement.
-This may support better terms.
+Document any new controls, certifications or improvements made since the last placement.
+This information may support better terms at renewal.

 3. Compare incident response panels

-The quality and speed of the insurer's breach response panel can matter more than a small premium difference.
+The quality and speed of the insurer's breach response panel can matter more than a small difference in premium.

-If switching providers, make sure the new policy's retroactive date covers the period of your previous policy to avoid gaps.
+If switching providers, ensure the new policy's retroactive date covers the period of your previous policy so there are no gaps in historical cover.

 How to Make a Cyber Insurance Claim

-Speed matters with cyber claims.
-Most policies require immediate notification and use of the insurer's incident response panel.
+Speed is critical with cyber claims.
+Most policies require immediate notification and use of the insurer's approved incident response panel.

 1